Lynaiss/Portfolio/README.md

 --INSTALLATION--

 1. To use it, download the file called 'Portfolio Theme by Colorlib via Lynaiss'.
+It is a .zip file to prevent github from messing with the code.
+Unzip it after download.
+You will get an .xml file with the same name - this is what you will be using.
 2. Select Simple themes on blogger when making a new blog.
 3. Then on Blogger Dashboard go to Theme.
-4. Hit the Backup/Restore button at the top right.
-Click Browse in the window that opens and find the file you downloaded.
+4. Hit the dropdown menu by the Customize button and select Restore.
+Click Upload in the window that opens and find the .xml file you downloaded.
 Upload it.
 5. The theme is now applied to your blog!
-6. On the same page click the icon under the Mobile view and select 'No. Show desktop theme on mobile devices.'
+6. In the same dropdown menu click on the Mobile Settings.
+In the window that opens select 'Desktop' and hit Save!
 This will force your theme to load on mobile too instead of Blogger's default one.
 7. Hit Settings icon and go to Basic.
 There in Title and Description enter your info.
 This is what will in future show in Google search results and when you link your website.
+8. Blogger adds a lot of junk widgets so when you have your theme set up, remove any that are not show in the Widget Samples attachment.

 --HEADER--